emojicode/emojicode.github.io/src/reference/the-s-package.md

 Lists are optimized for fast by index access.
 You can access by index, pop and append in `O(1)`.

+List indexing starts at 0, as in C or Java.
+A negative index is assumed to be relative to the end of the list — that is, an index of -1 indicates the last element of the array, -2 is the next to last element in the array, and so on.

 ### The 🍨 Type

 The 🍨 class is generic and needs to know of what type the values are.
 If you use the class name you will also have to specify this generic argument.
 To specify a list that can hold strings you would write: